-A circular pizza is made of triangular-like slices with toppings like pepperoni, peppers, and everyone's favorite fried green tomatoes.
-In this section, we will use our knowledge the areas and deliciousness of triangles to build the areas of circles.
+A circular pizza is made of triangular-like slices with toppings like pepperoni, peppers, and everyone's favorite, fried green tomatoes.
+In this section, we'll use our knowledge of the areas and deliciousness of triangles to build the areas of circles.

 When we found the areas of triangles, we used the similar triangle trick.
 Back in the dark ages of our mathematical youth, we derived the Pythagorean Theorem using triangles.
-For circles, we are going to use the Pythagorean Theorem as a trick for finding the areas of circles.
+For circles, we're going to use the Pythagorean Theorem as a trick for finding the areas of circles.

 Write an integral expression for the area of half a circular pepperoni pizza.

 There are (at least) two ways to do this.
 We could find the area of a quarter-circle slice and then multiply by 2, or we could take horizontal slices.
 We're going to take horizontal slices, because it's better to have more slices to share with friends.

 We have another choice to make: how to measure the position of the slice.
 We could measure the depth of the slice below the top of the circle, or the height of the slice from the center of the circle.
 We'll measure its position from the center of the circle, using y for the height of the slice.
 Since the distance from the center of this circle to any point on its edge is 4, a beautiful right triangle shows up.

 Looking at our right triangle, we see the length of the slice at height y is 2x, where x2 + y2 = 42.